Scaling Beyond Context: A Survey of Multimodal Retrieval-Augmented Generation for Document Understanding: Dataset and Benchmark

 Datasets and benchmarks commonly used in multimodal RAG for document understanding typically consist of visually rich document collections.
 We compile the most widely adopted datasets and benchmarks for this task, reporting their query volume, dataset scale, and data types, such as text, tables, charts, and slides.
 The representative datasets and benchmarks are presented in the upper part of Table~\ref{tab:DB_overreview}.
 They support the training and evaluation of multimodal models and also serve as essential resources for constructing broader evaluation frameworks.
 Nevertheless, these resources still exhibit important limitations, motivating the development of more diverse and realistic benchmarks.

-Many approaches have also identified various shortcomings in multimodal RAG, which has led to the construction of diverse benchmarks.
-These newly proposed benchmarks are summarized in the lower part of Table~\ref{tab:DB_overreview}.
-ColPali~\citep{faysse2024colpali} constructs a comprehensive and diverse benchmark, ViDoRe, which includes both academic and practical tasks across domains such as energy, government, and healthcare, while SV-RAG~\citep{chen2024sv} collects a human-verified dataset of great diversity to establish VISR-BENCH.
-Similarly, M3DocVQA~\citep{cho2024m3docrag}, VisDoMRAG~\citep{suri2025visdom} and VDocRAG~\citep{tanaka2025vdocrag} address the limitation that most existing benchmarks focus on single-document retrieval rather than cross-document open-domain scenarios by introducing the open-domain benchmarks M3DocVQA, VisDoMBench and OpenDocVQA, respectively.
-To further overcome the constraint that existing VQA datasets typically pair queries with only one or a few images, whereas real-world applications require reasoning over large-scale corpora, ViDoRAG~\citep{wang2025vidorag} introduces ViDoSeek, a novel visually rich document dataset specifically tailored for RAG systems, enabling queries with unique answers in realistic retrieval settings and supporting rigorous evaluation of multimodal document understanding.
+Many studies have revealed limitations in multimodal RAG systems, leading to the development of diverse benchmarks summarized in the lower half of Table~\ref{tab:DB_overreview}.
+ColPali~\citep{faysse2024colpali} proposes ViDoRe, a comprehensive benchmark covering academic and practical tasks across domains such as energy, government, and healthcare; while SV-RAG~\citep{chen2024sv} builds VISR-BENCH from a large-scale, manually validated dataset with high task diversity.
+To overcome single-document evaluation, M3DocVQA~\citep{cho2024m3docrag}, VisDoMRAG~\citep{suri2025visdom}, and VDocRAG~\citep{tanaka2025vdocrag} extend evaluation to cross-document open-domain scenarios using M3DocVQA, VisDoMBench, and OpenDocVQA, respectively.
+Focusing on large-scale retrieval closer to real-world applications, ViDoRAG~\citep{wang2025vidorag} introduces ViDoSeek, a benchmark for RAG evaluation with uniquely answerable queries.
+Furthermore, UniDoc-Bench~\citep{peng2025unidoc} establishes a document-centric MM-RAG benchmark, enabling systematic comparisons of multimodal retrieval and fusion strategies on real-world PDFs through unified text, table, and figure evidence linking.
+BBox-DocVQA~\citep{yu2025bbox} provides a DocVQA dataset with bounding-box grounding for supervision of spatial reasoning and evidence localization.

 We also present the performance of different multimodal RAG methods across various benchmarks, along with a detailed explanation of the evaluation metrics and their computation.
-The full details are provided in the appendix.
+The full details are provided in Appendix~\ref{sec:appendix_db}.